Magnus1990P/audiobook_converter/README.md

 `.m4b` file per book with its original chapter markers intact.
 Runs on Windows, Linux, and macOS.

+A small, self-contained alternative to existing AAX-to-MP3/M4B converters such as OpenAudible, Libation, and AAXtoMP3 — a single Python script with no bundled binaries, built around parallel, resumable conversion of many books at once.

 ## Requirements

 - Python 3.10+